ufs-community/ufs-srweather-app/docs/UsersGuide/source/VXCases.rst

 .. code-block:: console

+   source <path/to/etc/lmod-setup.sh>
    module use </path/to/ufs-srweather-app/modulefiles>
    module load wflow_<platform>

+Users running a csh/tcsh shell would run ``source <path/to/etc/lmod-setup.csh>`` in place of the first command above.

 Generate the Experiment
 ---------------------------

-Generate the experiment by running this command from the ush directory:
+Generate the experiment by running this command from the ``ush`` directory:

 .. code-block:: console